 - A wet blotter layer provides a reservoir and/or horizontal pathway for moisture to continuously move upward into the concrete

 - Avoiding the use of a low-permeance vapor barrier provides an endless source of new water vapor moving upward from the water table

 The difference between what we have called “short-term warping” and “long-term warping” lies in the timing and magnitude of the effect.
-Slabs cast on a vapor barrier that may have experienced short-term warping will eventually dry fully throughout, lessening the moisture gradient and lowering the amount of warping into the future.
+Slabs cast on a vapor barrier that may have experienced short-term warping will eventually dry fully throughout or the moisture within will equalize across the elevation of the slab, lessening the moisture gradient and lowering the amount of warping into the future.
 Short-term curling therefore tends to stabilize over time.
 In the right (or wrong) ambient conditions, where the slab remains wet at the bottom without a vapor barrier and the top of the slab equalizes to dry ambient conditions, long term warping may increase over time.
 Long-term warping is much more expensive and difficult to resolve than the cost and installation of a highly durable, low-permeance vapor barrier.

 This is where below-slab vapor barriers fundamentally do “more good than harm.”
 There are other ways to protect against short term curling that can come from the temporary moisture gradient seen in slabs protected by a vapor barrier.
 We’ll get to that next.

 In a vapor barrier, there is no better solution to the long-term curling problem: only it can eliminate the long-term moisture gradient that exists below every slab, in every climate.

 Fact #5: Adjust Placement and Finishing Options and Slab Curl Will Not Be an Issue